jshingler/LeanAgileDevops_Notes/StandardWork.md

 ## Run / Operations
 - Monitoring and Alerting
 Production is #1, Consider Implications to team velocity, allocating points per iteration to production support.
+Feeds into Technical Debt, Backlog, and Roadmap
 - Analyze Business Metrics (Product Owner)
 Feeds into Prioritization and Backlog
 - Log Aggregations (Splunk / Elk)

 ## 3 Amigo Considerations
 - What are the security requirements (AuthZ)